 Contact me to be notified when I’m teaching a course.

 My scholarship brings together the fields of Biblical Studies and Depth Psychology.

 Much of my scriptural exegesis begins with an exploration of a particular Hebrew word in the ancient text.
 I am fascinated by the ways the history of interpretation and translation has buried possible meanings, and I love bringing these possibilities to light.
 Delving into the Hebrew Bible and psychoanalytic theory are two ways I celebrate my Jewish heritage and deepen my Catholic faith.

 As someone who came into the Catholic Church as an adult, and as a woman called to both priesthood and motherhood, my faith journey is entwined with my continuing growth as a feminist.

 I believe that the beauty at the heart of the Church -- Christ’s living message of love and transformation -- needs no longer be bound by misogyny.
-I am active in the women’s ministry at Xavier, The Women Who Stayed, and helped launch the initiative I Have Something to Say which features a homily written by a woman each week.
+In 2017, I launched the Feminism & Faith in Union movement, with Catholic social justice organizations FutureChurch, Women’s Ordination Conference, Call To Action, and with the women’s ministry at Xavier, The Women Who Stayed.
+Also through The Women Who Stayed, I co-launched the initiative I Have Something to Say which features a homily written by a woman each week.
 I am part of FutureChurch’s First 100 Deacons campaign and encourage and support women and men who heed their call.
 Only in communion with each other and with the Spirit can we successfully challenge the grip that patriarchy and institutional sin hold on Catholic consciousness.
 This work can be wearying at times, and I renew my vision, joy and access to the divine by delving into the treasure trove of mystic traditions within and beyond Catholicism and by connecting with the natural world.

 Here are some ways I bring Catholic and Feminist together.